dkalouris/sparkpg/README.md

 ### Submitting jar to Spark cluster:

-To submit fat jar created using sbt-assembly for postgresql use:
+To submit fat jar created using sbt-assembly use:

+for postgres example:
 ```markdown
 spark-submit \
     --class SparkPostgresExample \